OutBack Power Launches Home Backup System Combining PV, Batteries and Fossil Generators

 OutBack’s latest move arrives at a time when the U.S. has seen numerous disasters requiring backup power.
 Category 4 Hurricane Laura devastated parts of Louisiana and left more than 360,000 customers without electricity as of August 30, and wildfires tore through California in August.

-As those types of events become increasingly common — climate change is exacerbating the severity of storms and the virulence of wildfires across the world — more companies in the U.S. are launching solutions geared towards resiliency.
+As those types of events become increasingly common — climate change is exacerbating the severity of storms and the virulence of wildfires across the world — more companies in the U.S. are launching solutions geared toward resiliency.

-Generac Power Systems, a provider of backup generators, has made several strategic acquisitions to gain competencies on solar and storage, recently launching its own “whole-home solar power solution.”
+Generac Power Systems, a provider of backup generators, has made several strategic acquisitions to gain competencies in solar and storage, recently launching its own “whole-home solar power solution.”
 Like Generac, OutBack will pitch its new system as capable of backing up an entire home during a period while the grid is offline, a task that requires more power than most national solar and storage vendors offer.

 OutBack’s configuration will optimize a generator’s output while relying on solar and storage for less power-intensive loads.

 “By adding the batteries and the PV, you basically enable that generator to run for less time, at a more efficient power level,” said Dailey.
-“The generator is going to use less fuel; it’s going to have less hours and less maintenance issues.”
+“The generator is going to use less fuel; it’s going to have [to run for fewer] hours and...[have fewer] maintenance issues.”

 Inverters on Generac’s home backup system can handle 9 to 11 kilowatts of power output, depending on whether customers use one or two batteries.
 OutBack’s range of 5 to 8 kilowatts also depends on the inverter package, although Dailey said customers often stack batteries.